Optimize Your Inventory: Benefits of SKU Rationalization

 Step 3: Categorization

-• Categorize your SKUs based on their performance.
-This typically involves classifying them into three categories:
+• Categorize your skus based on their performance.
+This usually involves classifying them into three categories:

-• Core Products: These are high-performing, essential items crucial to your company’s success.
+• Core Products: These are high performance items, crucial to the success of your company.

-• Supporting Products: These products may not be as profitable individually but complement core products.
+• Supporting Products: These products may not be so profitable individually, but complement main products.

-• Non-Essential Products: Low-performing items that contribute minimally to overall revenue.
+• Non-Essential Products: low performance items that contribute minimally to general revenue.

 Step 4: Decision-Making